rootworkit/php-report-generator/README.md

 Your report class should extend `Rootwork\Report\ReportAbstract` and implement `Rootwork\Report\ReportInterface`.
 This will give you two abstract public methods to implement in your class: `define()` and `run()`.

 ### Definition, Columns and Variables
 All reports have a `Definition` object the defines the features of the report.
-You add `Column` instances to define your columns and optional `Variable` instances if you want to pass variables to report (for an SQL `WHERE` clause for example).
+You add `Column` instances to define your columns and optional `Variable` instances if you want to pass variable parameters to your report (for an SQL `WHERE` clause for example).

 `Column($name, $display, $type, [$format = null, $total = false])`